- Property Assessment Appeals

 - The Board can decide to: (a) affirm the assessed value or (b) remand the case back to the Assessor to re-assess the property.

 * The owner of a property may be represented by an attorney or a duly authorized non-attorney acting as the owner's agent.

 Links to Wyoming statute and administrative rules and orders applicable to assessments by County Assessors:

 - Wyoming Statutes

 - Wyoming Department of Revenue

 - Wyoming State Board of Equalization

-- Uniform County Board of Equalization Practice and Procedure Rules (Scroll down to Chapter 7)
+- Uniform County Board of Equalization Practice and Procedure Rules (Chapter 7)